California Utilities Diversity Council

-California Public Utilities Commission Plans Its Annual "En Banc" on Diversity for October 9, 2014 at USC in Los Angeles, CA
+California Public Utilities Commission Plans Its Annual "En Banc" on General Order 156 for October 9, 2014 at USC

-The top executives of companies doing business in California regularly appear before the Commissioners to share progress and some continuing challenges on their mission towards diversity and inclusion.
+The top regulated company executives doing business in California regularly appear before the Commissioners to share progress and some continuing challenges on their mission towards diversity and inclusion.
 The companies include:

 San Diego Gas & Electric